How will asylum work after Title 42 ends? No one knows yet | Times Leader

 SAN DIEGO (AP) — Show up at a border crossing with Mexico and ask a U.S. official for asylum?
 Sign up online?
 Go to a U.S. embassy or consulate?

-The Biden administration has been conspicuously silent about how migrants should enter the United States , fueling rumors, confusion and doubts about the government’s readiness despite more than two years to prepare.
+The Biden administration has been conspicuously silent about how migrants who plan to claim should enter the United States , fueling rumors, confusion and doubts about the government’s readiness despite more than two years to prepare.

 “I absolutely wish that we had more information to share with folks,” said Kate Clark, senior director for immigration services at Jewish Family Service of San Diego, which has facilitated travel within the United States for more than 110,000 migrants released from custody since October 2018.